onflow/docs/docs/guides/nft.md

 Since you haven't added any NFTs to the collection yet, the result will be an empty array.

-## Depositing an NFT to a Collection
+## Minting and Depositing an NFT to a Collection

 To deposit an NFT into a collection, create a new transaction file: